Underwood-Inc/rituals/resourcepack/README.md

 1. Copy this folder to `.minecraft/resourcepacks/`
 2. In Minecraft, go to Options → Resource Packs
-3. Move "Totem Rituals Resource Pack" to Selected
+3. Move "Ritualsrce Pack" to Selected
 4. Click Done

 The resource pack will work immediately, even without custom texture files!